A Sayle-abration of one of the funniest

 After The Laughter Died...

 The writing was on the wall for Alexei - but much to his credit, after the laughs dried up, Alexei Sayle retired from comedy and became a novelist and narrator of documentaries and "intellectual" programmes for Channel Four and BBC-2.
 Not for him the indignity of still trying to be funny when the muse and public has deserted.
 He continued to do impressions though.
-Famed for his memorable Benito Mussolini impression in the 1980s in later years he added creditable impersonations of Oswald Mosely and Julius Streicher to his repertoire.
+Famed for his memorable Benito Mussolini impression in the 1980s in later years he added creditable impersonations of Oswald Mosely and Julius Streicher to his repertoire by writing political columns in their style in The Guardian.

 Mother Nature wasn't too kind to our hero as time went by - and Alexei went totally bald and grew a beard - looking more like famous Observer columnist Alan Brien than the cutting-edge comedy giant he once was.
-And sadly, he was no longer able to fit into his trademark mohair suit.
+And as he ballooned up physically, sadly, he was no longer able to fit into his trademark mohair suit.

 While it is certainly true that many comedians who emerged in the latter half of the 1980s and the 1990s and beyond eclipsed Alexei Sayle - where would they have been if Alexei Sayle hadn't blazed the trail for them?
 Eddie Izzard...
 Phil Cool...
 Phil Jupitus...
 Frank Skinner...
 Russell Brand...
 All of them owe a huge debt to Alexei.